Opera Mini: Standard support

 From 16 March 2015, Opera Mini's extreme compression mode uses an upgraded version of the Presto layout engine that is included in Opera 12.
 Consequently, Opera Mini supports most of the web standards supported in Opera 12.
 Presto's development has continued for Opera Mini and further support was added for HTML5 input types, CSS Flexbox model, CSS rem units and ECMAScript 5.
 However, unlike the desktop edition of Opera, frames are flattened because of client limitations, and dotted or dashed borders are displayed as solid borders due to bandwidth and memory issues.
 As Opera Mini reformats web pages, it does not pass the Acid2 standards compliance test.
-Opera Mini supports bi-directional text, meaning that it can correctly display right-to-left scripts such as Arabic and Hebrew in addition to languages written left-to-right.
+Opera Mini supports bi-directional text and can correctly display right-to-left scripts such as Arabic and Hebrew in addition to languages written left-to-right.
 However, it will not display right-to-left text if the font size is set to small or very small.
 Indic and Chinese scripts are supported only if an appropriate font is installed on the device as the default system font.

 Small-Screen Rendering

 For devices with screens 128 pixels wide or smaller, the default rendering mode is Small-Screen Rendering (SSR).
-In this mode, the page is reformatted into a single vertical column so that it need only be scrolled vertically.
+In this mode, the page is reformatted into a single vertical column so that it only needs to be scrolled vertically.
 Long lists and navigation bars are automatically collapsed (hiding most of the list or bar) by a feature known as "content folding".
 A plus (+) sign is displayed next to the collapsed content; when clicked, it toggles content folding.
 Web developers can turn on SSR on the desktop edition of Opera to see how their websites will be displayed on mobile editions of Opera.
 In SSR mode images are scaled down to no more than 70% of the screen size in either direction.